MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 ### Understanding Your Similiarity Functions

-When using MadMatcher, it's crucial to understand how your chosen similarity functions work:
+When using MadLib, it's crucial to understand how your chosen similarity functions work:

 **Why This Matters:**